apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ## Other Stuff

-- [OAuth Refresh Tokens](../authentication/OAuth-Authentication-Clients.html) can now be generated as JWTs.
+- [OAuth Refresh Tokens](../authentication/OAuth-Authentication-Clients.html) can optionally be generated as JWTs.
+- [Email notifications](../notifications/Sending-Email-Configuration.html) now test the connection to the email server before sending the actual message.

 ## Library Upgrades